AIGAdc/dcdesignweek.org-11ty/source/pages/accessibility.md

     * List accommodations we cannot provide.

-    * Provide contacts to request any accommodations that may be needed.
+    * Provide contacts to request any accommodations that may be needed or undocumented.

     * Encourage feedback from the community on how we can evolve to be more inclusive by default in the future.
 sectionTwo:
   sectionTwoColorCombo: zodiac-on-white
-  sectionTwoHeader: What We’re Working On
+  sectionTwoHeader: What are we working on?
   sectionTwoBody: >-
     We’re working hard behind the scenes with our content curators to ensure all talks are inclusively crafted.